johanbook/cooking/docs/README.md

 slug: /
 ---

-This is my cooking wiki containing my recipes and notes on cooking.
-Everything is vegan.
+This is my cooking wiki containing my recipes and notes on vegetarian cooking.